hooshyar/Flutter-Wordpress-Client/README.md

 run
 <code>flutter packages get</code>

-open config.dart and change<code>"https://client.kurd.app/wp-json";</code>
+open config.dart and change <code>"https://client.kurd.app"</code> to your website address for example if my website is wordpress.com i will change it to this : <code>"http://www.wordpress.com"</code>
+Do not add any additional characters like "/".

 to your wordpress website address

 run app on a simulator
 <code>flutter run</code>

-#### Feel free to contribute,no!
-Please please contribute, Im realy newbie to flutter.

 ## Roadmap
 - [x] Sliver app bar